lovato/hooks4git/README.md

 #### Built-in Scripts

 Currently, there is only one available built-in script, called 'check_branch_name.sh'.
 If you want to use, just follow the exemple on the default .ini file, on sub-section 'checkbranch'.
-This is the way to trigger built-in scripts, prefixing them with 'scripts/'.
+This is the way to trigger built-in scripts, prefixing them with 'h4g/'.
 On 0.1 release, I was using a '_' character for built-in scripts, but that caused so many headaches, mainly when trying to make this work inside GitBash for windows (ok, that was because I was actually trying to call a bat file ... then I gave it up).
+I also tried once calling 'scripts', but it may confuse with a local 'scripts' folder on the project.

 ### Output